About Us

 Lisa Wolf

-Assistant coach Lisa Wolf, PhD teaches the introductory lesson series for students new to fencing.
-She is also a nurse and the Director of Research for the Emergency Nursing Association.
+Assistant coach Lisa Wolf, PhD teaches the introductory courses for students new to fencing.
 Lisa has been fencing at Riverside since 2009, and actively competes.

-Lisa was a member of the 2019 USA Fencing Veteran World Championship team that competed in Cairo, Egypt in Oct 2019.
-As of July 2022, Lisa is ranked #3 in the USA in the Women's Epee Veteran (40+) age category, and #11 in the Veteran 50-59 age category.
+As of July 2024, Lisa is ranked #6 in the USA in the Women's Epee Veteran (40+) age category, and #10 in the Veteran 50-59 age category.

 (That's Lisa on the right in the site's banner photo, in action in Cairo.)